1. Our Program Mandate & Funding

 - Leading and conducting research activities that positively impact the health of those living in Northern communities

 - Fostering a positive learning environment for learners, faculty, and staff

 - Achieving an integrated, collaborative approach to education, learning, and programming

 Check out some of the current RS Professional job vacancies on our Clinical Job Postings page.

 Funding for the Rehabilitation Studies Stream (RSS) and Northern Studies Stream (NSS) program is provided through the Ontario Ministry of Health.
 Funding is available to students enrolled in an Ontario-based Rehabilitation Sciences Program that is part of the RSS or the NSS.
 Applicants are screened and evaluated for recruitment potential with consideration of the following dimensions:

 - Interest in pursuing work in Northern Ontario

 - Interest in working in a rural/remote setting

 - Interest in delivering health services to Francophone or Indigenous Peoples

-This funding supports the travels and housing costs for learners to come to Northern Ontario to complete their placements, as well as the development and support of our preceptors and clinical community providing placements for learners.
+This funding supports the travels and housing costs for learners in the RSS and NSS to come to Northern Ontario to complete their placements, as well as the development and support of our preceptors and clinical community providing placements for learners.